verana-labs/verana.io-website/institutional/home.md

 ### Help build the Verifiable Trust Layer of the Internet.

-- → Launch your ecosystem with Verana
 - → Read the specs
-- → Join the Verana Verifiable Trust Network (VVTR) Governance
 - → Partner with us
 - → Contribute to open-source implementations